OPEN EVERY DAY FROM 9AM TO 5 PM

 IDA RED: Tart at harvest time, mellows in storage.
 Flesh is white, firm and crisp.
 Can be used for eating, but excellent for baking.
 Keeps well in winter.
 Ripens mid to late October.
 AVAILABLE NOW

 JONA-MAC: Cross between a Jonathan and a McIntosh.
 Firm Flesh, crisps sweet/tart flavor, excellent eating.
 Season begins in early September.
-FINISHED FOR THE SEASON
+NOT AVAILABLE FOR THE 2023 SEASON

 JONAGOLD: Cross between Golden Delicious and Jonathan.
 Tangy-sweet with honey-like flavor.
 Good for eating, salads, juicing.
-FINISHED FOR THE SEASON
+AVAILABLE NOW – ENDING SOON

 MATSU (Crispin): Slightly tart, Golden Delicious type apple, excellent dessert or cooking, very large.
 Ripens mid to late October.
 FINISHED FOR THE SEASON